-Irish sea moss is a red algae often sourced from the Chondrus crispus species.
-It primarily grows off the shores of Ireland, Great Britain, the Atlantic coastlines of the U.S. and Canada, Caribbean, most European shores as well as Iceland.
+Irish sea moss is a red algae often sourced from the Gracilaria and Eucheuma cottonii species.
+It primarily grows off the shores of Ireland, Great Britain, the Atlantic coastlines of the U.S. and Canada, the Caribbean, most South Pacific shores.
 Sea moss being very mucilaginous when soaked in water can be blended raw into a gel and added to fruit smoothies, tea, soups, pasta sauces, or consumed alone.
-It's a vegan thickening agent, that can be used to replace gelatin in recipes.
+It's a vegan thickening agent that can be used to replace gelatin in recipes.

 Ginger's Roots sea moss is sourced from Jamaica, South Africa, and Vietnam.